-If the calendar turning to 2021 has inspired you to invest in some self-help books, we’ve got you covered.
-We rounded up some of the best self help books of all time to kick start your reading list.
+If the pending new year has inspired you to invest in some self-help books, we’ve got you covered.
+We rounded up some of the best reads in personal development of all time to kick start your reading list.
 It’s also the perfect time of year to set intentions for the months ahead and grab a time-tested self-help book to guide the way.

 Whether you’re looking for something serious, hilarious, or right in between, one (or all) of these titles will surely do the trick.

 This powerful book is for the person who is ready remove the roadblocks that are standing in the way of happiness, love, and security.
 The reader will be able to transition from a place of fear and into a space of faith, resulting in freedom and clarity.
 These lessons will lead the way through a journey of joy, connection, and direction.
 It is the author’s hope that by the end of the book, you will be able to stop chasing life and to truly start living with purpose in the present moment, full well knowing that the universe is on your side.

 When a Tibetan Rinpoche and an entrepreneur from Silicon Valley get together to give advice, you can rest assured that you’re getting the best of both worlds.
 Touching on medication, mindfulness, and scientific studies, this book provides a pathway to finding a more fulfilling life.
 It includes insightful perspectives and personal stories, allowing this team of two to demonstrate how to achieve that radical happiness, especially during tough times.

 Shonda Rhimes is the ultimate girl crush and we’re here for it.
 Not only has she created some of the best TV shows out there, but now she’s outdone herself with a book.
 This one is a true lesson in not judging a book by its cover; some of the most unsuspecting people are actually introverts – and Shonda is one of them.
 This story shows a raw and real look at a woman who stepped into her power by saying “yes” to anything that scared her and leaves the reader truly inspired to do the same.